Do decodable books need to be boring and silly?

 ‘Cat sat on mat….’

 Critics of decodable books claim that they are boring and often don’t make sense.
 They quote examples like ‘Cat sat on mat.
-Pam sat on cat…etc.’ They have a point!
+Pam sat on cat’… etc. They have a point!
 Many decodable books published in the past are repetitive and don’t exactly make sense.
-If the purpose of reading is to make meaning of text – reading a book which doesn’t make sense seems to defeat that purpose!
+If the purpose of reading is to grasp the meaning of a text, reading a book which doesn’t make sense seems to defeat that purpose!

 Why control the text?